ManiGhazaee/Messenger/README.md

 Explore the live demo at [Messenger Demo](https://messenger-mauve.vercel.app).
 > [!NOTE]
-> Server may take a minute or two to start if not used after a certain time.
+> - Server may take a minute or two to start.
+> - The server automatically resets each socket connection after 5 minutes.

 ## Disclaimer